Derrick Tan W. M., Ph.D.

 In addition, import of clinical and pathological specimens must comply with the requirements laid down in the Agri-food and Veterinary Authority (AVA)’s Veterinary Regulations For The Importation of Products Of Animals and Birds (1/1) – Clinical / Pathological Specimens and any subsequent amendments.
 Prior approval from AVA is also needed for all imports of plants and plant products as well as veterinary biologics and microorganisms (select agents) into Singapore.
 More information is available at AVA’s website (www.ava.gov.sg).

-The Centre for Radiation Protection and Nuclear Science (CRPNS) under the National Environmental Agency (NEA) regulates the use of radioactive materials and irradiating apparatus in Singapore.
+The Radiation Protection and Nuclear Science Department (RPNSD) under the National Environmental Agency (NEA) regulates the use of radioactive materials and irradiating apparatus in Singapore.

 Guidelines are published by the agency on the possession and use of ionising radiations, which include emissions of alpha and beta particles (i.e. most radioisotopes frequently used in a molecular biology or chemistry lab) as well as gamma rays and X-rays.

-Under the Radiation Protection Act, a license is needed for the import, export, sale, possession and use of radioactive materials and apparatus.
+Under the Radiation Protection Act, a licence is needed for the import, export, sale, possession and use of radioactive materials and apparatus.
 In addition, personal radiation monitoring is required for all personnel handling such materials and apparatus.
 Proper storage and accountability of the radioactive materials in one’s possession are also imperative.
-Few of the more common licenses are the L4, L6 and R1 licenses, which are applicable to companies that wish to possess radioactive materials for their own use as well as individuals who wish to be registered as radiation workers respectively.
-On the other hand, N2 and N3 licenses are applicable for companies interested in using radiation generating equipment such as ultrasonic, magnetic resonance imaging or laser equipment.
+More common licences include the L4, L6 and R1 licences, which are applicable to companies that wish to possess radioactive materials for their own use as well as individuals who wish to be registered as radiation workers respectively.
+On the other hand, N2 and N3 licences are applicable for companies interested in using radiation generating equipment such as ultrasonic, magnetic resonance imaging or laser equipment.
 Further details along with the applications forms are available at the NEA’s website (www.nea.gov.sg).
-Such premises are also subjected to routine inspection by officers from CRPNS.
+Such premises are also subjected to routine inspection by officers from RPNSD.

 Genetic Modification Advisory Committee (GMAC)